(The testimony has been transcribed in the same way that Serafín gave it, with his own peculiar way of speaking)

 The first time I saw Conchita in an ecstatic race, when she came out of the ecstasy, she said that she was so happy, that it seemed like she was flying.
 I was dead tired!
 Everything that Our Lady did in Garabandal, she did well, as she always does.
 There was a particular reason behind each thing she did.
 One might ask the reason of those ecstatic walks, but one would have to know the whole of the circumstances and what the Blessed Virgin was saying to the girls.
 An example of this is the case of the athlete that believed because of a race, and Avelina who tells the following incident:

 “On one occasion, a young man who was a good athlete arrived and said, ‘No one can beat me running.
 No girl can beat me.’
 One of the girls had an ecstasy and set off running, and this young man ran after her.
-It was clear that the Blessed Virgin wasn’t trying to outrun him in the race, but at this point the girl was running so fast toward the wall of a house that he thought, ‘If this is not from God, this girl will kill herself running into that wall.’
-He had to stop to give himself time to slow down, but the girl continued running without stopping until she reached the wall.
+It was clear that the Blessed Virgin wasn’t trying to outrun him in the race, but at one point the girl was running so fast toward the wall of a house that he thought, ‘If this is not from God, this girl will kill herself running into that wall.’
+He had slow down, but the girl continued running without stopping until she reached the wall.
 She then stopped in an instant.
 She said to the Blessed Virgin, ‘Oh, it is so he will believe!’
-The young man heard this and believed, since it was not humanly possible to stop in an instant at that speed.”
+The young man heard this and believed, because it was not humanly possible to stop in an instant at that speed.”

 As a general rule, I did not ask about the ecstasies in the house.
-Other people did, but as a rule, I did not.
+Other people did, but as a rule, I didn't.
 “What did you see?
 Tell me this or that, what did the Virgin tell you?”
 No, I didn’t ask any of that.
-The village hasn’t responded to the messages, on the contrary, or at least exteriorly it seems like the contrary.
+The village hasn’t responded to the messages, it is actually the opposite, or at least exteriorly it seems like so.
 Interiorly, we cannot know if each person has responded.
 The Messages were perhaps lived out more before the Apparitions than they are today.
 I believe that the Miracle is going to occur.
 I am sure that it is going to happen.
 I studied Conchita’s reactions at home without asking her anything.
 I saw that they didn’t come from her, and she wasn’t sick either because the doctors had already ruled that out.
 [Everything] could not have come from her, it was impossible.
 She couldn’t make all of that up.
 I know how smart she was during those years as a child, and I observed her carefully.
 Some people came who said that she could be sick—it could be this, or it could be that.
 I thought about all of this, but I could see that it was something from God.
 I based things on everything I saw and heard, and how everything developed.
 I listened to everything that was said, “It could be this or that, it could be a sickness”; I observed all of the different possibilities, and I realized that they were mistaken, and I could see better than ever that everything was from God.
 I thought, “It is the work of God.
 I believe in God.”
-The Blessed Virgin can show herself at any time, for me it was like this, and that is what I believe.
+The Blessed Virgin can show herself at any time, for me that's the way it is, and that is what I believe.

 I believe that the majority of people in the village do not believe that the Miracle will come.
 You cannot know what is going on inside each person, but in general they do not believe that the Miracle will come.
 However, the majority of people do think that it wasn’t the girls who did all this, but that it was God and the Blessed Virgin.
 At that time, during the apparitions, the people believed.
 When the Miracle of the visible Communion happened, I think that they did believe, at least then.
 Many people who came then, believed that it was from God.

 The Virgin told them that a Warning would come to purify humanity and to prepare them to receive the Miracle.
 People lead mediocre lives.
 Many people will change for the better, but how can the whole world change?
 With all of the Messages and through the Miracle, exactly how it was announced.
-These are difficult times we live in, and for that reason, God sends a Warning and a Miracle so that the world will change.
+We live in difficult times.
+That is why God sends a Warning and a Miracle so that the world will change.

 In the apparitions, it hard to know all that was said and what the Blessed Virgin explained to them.
 Many times you could only hear a few words, and we didn’t know what the Our Lady had told them unless the girls explained it.